/00Showcase

 One gallery.
 Every host.

-The same authored Views, built to wasm32-wasi and mounted on a canvas through @swifttui/web — running right here, no terminal emulator, no xterm.js.
+The shared counter View, built to wasm32-wasi and mounted on a canvas through @swifttui/web, without xterm.js.

 /02Example apps